 When I was about 11 or 12 we went up to my Uncle Rich’s and Aunt Pat’s for Thanksgiving.
 They lived in Connecticut.
 Aunt Pat is working hard in the kitchen and my uncle Rich was with us in the den as we were watching football.
 The adults were having a cocktail or two and everything seemed like it was going well.

 It was funny to watch him sprint to the bar and quickly make my aunt that cocktail.
 It was all good, the gravy was made and now she could have her Rob Roy.
-I have since tried to incorporate that strategy into my Thanksgiving, it never works, and I only make it to the stuffing!
-I hate when that happens.
+I have since tried to incorporate that strategy into my Thanksgiving, but it never works, and I only make it to the stuffing!
+I hate it when that happens.

 1 medium onion coarsely chopped